AntidoteDB/antidote/erlang_client_instructions.md

-# FloppyStore erlang client
+# Antidote erlang client

-This is a repository for an erlang FloppyStore client.
+This is a repository for an erlang Antidote client.
 This simple client provides a non-transactional put/get interface with the storage.

 ## Current progress